-In 2019, this category decreased by \$70 thousand (3.4%) as compared to the prior year.
-During 2019, a refund from Farm Credit System Insurance Corporation (FCSIC) in the amount of \$121 thousand was received versus a refund of \$346 thousand in 2018.
-In 2017, we did not receive a refund from FCISC.
-FCSIC administers the Farm Credit Insurance Fund (Fund).
-The Fund is required by statute to maintain a secure base amount equal to 2% of the System's insured debt.
-When the Fund exceeds that base, FCSIC may refund excess amounts.
+In 2020, this category increased by \$291 thousand (14.4%) as compared to the prior year.
+Refunds from Farm Credit System Insurance Corporation (FCSIC) in the amount of \$116 thousand were received versus a refund of \$121 thousand in 2019 and \$346 thousand in 2018.
+FCSIC is required by statute to maintain a secure base amount equal to 2% of the System's insured debt.
+When FCSIC exceeds that base, they may refund excess amounts.
 See Note 1(A) to the Consolidated Financial Statements, "Organization and Operations" for additional information on FCSIC and the Fund.
+Offsetting the decrease in FCSIC refunds, the Association recognized \$395 thousand of fee income from the SBA related to Payroll Protection Program (PPP) loans.
+Additionally, year-over-year decreases in Financially Related Services income as well as gains on other assets affected this variance.